Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 **Movie Booking System | C++, Data Structures, Algorithms Git | (_Sept 2021 - Nov 2021_)**
 - Collaborated on a C program utilizing Arrays and Queues to simulate theater seating arrangement allowing users to choose seats and rows and displays the total amount due.
 ---
+## Education
+- M.S., Computer Science - Arizona State University (_May 2025_)
+- B.Tech., Electronics and Communication - Nirma Institute of Technology (_May 2023_)
+---

 ## Technical Skills